Charters Towers, Queensland, Australia: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types I. Take care to choose the necessary type.
-A lot of adapters on sale are just plug changers and require your electronics to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types I. Make sure to pick the correct type.
+The majority of adapters available are just plug changers and expect your devices to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one should be appropriate for most areas.

 If you see the Zara Clark Museum, wear museum-appropriate clothing and take: